jenniferwagner18/d2l-content-templates/README.md

 # Brightspace by D2L Content Templates
 An updated version of the content templates originally designed by Brightspace by D2L, with more accessibility and interactivity added.
+For standalone HTML pages of the flip cards and quiz questions, visit the [knowledge-checks repository](https://github.com/jenniferwagner18/knowledge-checks).

 1. [Blank with Banner Image](00_blank_banner_image.html)
 2. [Blank with Text over Banner Image](00_blank_banner_text.html)